The role of heat pumps in balancing HVAC loads.

 Water-source heat pumps are another option for HVAC load balancing.
 These heat pumps extract heat from a water source, such as a lake or a well, and transfer it to heat or cool a building.
 They are particularly effective in areas with a stable water source and can provide consistent temperature control.

-READ MORE Tips for choosing the right heat pump for HVAC.
+READ MORE Understanding the role of compressors in heat pump HVAC.

 3. Geothermal Heat Pumps